UCI BASIC ELECTRONICS &

 • Introduction to Microchip Studio 7 and C Programming

-• GETTING STARTED HERE:
+• GET STARTED HERE:

 • Download Microchip Studio here.
 This takes a while so be patient.
 You only need to include AVR Microcontrollers for our class.
 Pin to your start and/or taskbar